-May looks for way to Brexit as EU summit looms
+May seeks Brexit delay after third vote on her deal is stymied

 Her foreign minister, Heiko Maas, said: “If more time is needed, it’s always better to do another round than a no-deal Brexit.”

 If it left this way, Britain would quit the EU’s 500 million-strong single market and customs union overnight, falling back on World Trade Organization rules that could mean many import and export tariffs.
-It would face the prospect of manufacturing and financial market disruption, sharp economic contraction and border delays.
+It would face the prospect of manufacturing and financial market disruption, sharp economic contraction and border delays..

 But France was blunter, saying a no-deal exit was possible.